What is The Graph (GRT)?

 TLDR

-The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, enabling developers to efficiently query information for decentralized applications (dApps) without relying on centralized servers.
+The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, providing an essential data infrastructure layer—often called the "Google for blockchains"—for the Web3 ecosystem.

 Deep Dive